Asefi Art Gallery

 He had never considered himself political.
 But watching the systematic erasure of his country's visual memory changed him.
 Working alone and in absolute secrecy, he devised a technique to hide the paintings in plain sight — painting watercolor foliage over the banned human figures, preserving the oil originals beneath.

-Over the next five years, he saved more than 120 paintings at the Foreign Ministry and the National Gallery.
+Over the next five years, he saved more than 120 paintings (national and international) at the Foreign Ministry and the National Gallery.
 He told no one.
 Discovery would have meant imprisonment or death.

 Featured Paintings